 About the Author:

-In Pursuit of World-Class Excellence.
 Eric is a startup founder with a wealth of expertise and experience in startups, building high-performing teams, and product development.
 Having won three volunteer awards for his contribution, he believes in the power of entrepreneurship to create opportunities for all.
 He is a top ranked tennis player with relentless drive to always reach to the next level.
 He is always up for a conversation about business, marketing, and tennis.
+Connect here.